|

 Scope

-This document outlines the responsibilities and process steps for obtaining medical monitoring for employees, users, and students who perform certain activities or are exposed to hazard issues that require routine medical monitoring by Jefferson Lab.
+This document outlines the responsibilities and process steps for obtaining medical monitoring for employees, users, and students who perform certain activities or are exposed to hazard issues that require routine medical monitoring by TJNAF.

 NOTE: Individuals under the age of 18 are not allowed to work with hazard issues and are not offered medical monitoring. |

-Subcontract employees who perform certain work; or are exposed to certain hazard issues (e.g., high noise, radiation, welding, oxygen deficiency) at Jefferson Lab receive medical monitoring.
-The responsibilities and process steps for obtaining medical monitoring for subcontract employees is presented in ES&H Manual Chapter 6800 Appendix T5 Subcontract Employee Medical Monitoring.
+Subcontract employees who perform certain work, or are exposed to certain hazard issues (e.g., high noise, welding, oxygen deficiency), receive medical monitoring.
+The responsibilities and process steps for obtaining such for subcontract employees is presented in Appendix T5, Subcontract Employee Medical Monitoring.

-The process steps in this appendix are performed in coordination with ES&H Manual Chapter 6800 Occupational Medicine.
+The process steps in this appendix are performed in coordination with Chapter 6800, Occupational Medicine.

 3.0